List of indoor arenas in Europe: Capacity of at least 15,000 for sports including standing places

+Capacity of below 15,000 for sports

 Current arenas that can be used for football

 Currently these arenas are primarily used for indoor sports and/or other events i.e. music concerts, but can also receive association football or rugby matches in the winter, unlike the US and Canada domes, which are enclosed stadiums primarily used for outdoor sports.

 Telenor Arena could be considered the only dome in Europe from its opening in 2009 until 2011, when the association football club Stabæk used it for their home matches before returning to their old home, Nadderud Stadion, as the club couldn't support the rent to play at Telenor Arena.
-The next domed stadium to open in Europe was Paris La Défense Arena in 2017.
+The next multi-purpose indoor arena to open in Europe was Paris La Défense Arena in 2017.